akarhin/akarhin.github.io/_projects/1_project.md

 Data points were segmented into windows and labeled.
 Fast Fourier Transform (FFT) was applied to reduce noise and enhance signal features.
 Data was split into training (70%) and test (30%) sets.

-## Model implementations
+## ML models
+A short introduction to the utilized ML models and how they were implemented.

 ### MLP:
+A Multilayer Perceptron (MLP) is a type of artificial neural network used primarily for supervised learning tasks like classification and regression.
+The structure of an MLP consists of an input layer, one or more hidden layers, and an output layer.
+Each layer is composed of neurons, where each neuron in one layer is connected to every neuron in the next layer, forming a fully connected network.

+In an MLP, the input layer receives the raw data, which is then processed through the hidden layers.
+These hidden layers are responsible for learning and extracting features from the data through weighted connections and activation functions, which introduce non-linearity into the model, enabling it to learn complex patterns.

+The output layer produces the final prediction, which can be a single value in the case of regression tasks or a probability distribution over different classes for classification tasks.
+The learning process involves adjusting the weights of the connections through a method called backpropagation, which uses the gradient of a loss function to minimize the error between the predicted and actual outputs.

-Utilized scikit-learn's MLPClassifier with logistic loss and hyperbolic tan activation functions.
+This project utilized scikit-learn's MLPClassifier with logistic loss and hyperbolic tan activation functions.
 MLP was chosen for its capability to handle nonlinear relationships in time-series data.
 The utilized activation function was the Tanh.

 $$\text{Tanh}(x) = \frac{e^x - e^{-x}}{e^x + e^{-x}}$$